 The child may feel or express fears about who is going to care for them, where they will live, is it safe to go to sleep, where has the loved one gone and why, who's fault is it?

-Children are best helped by giving them a clear and honest explanations about death.
+Children are best helped by giving them a clear and honest explanation about death.
 They need reassurance and security, cuddles and quiet times together so that they do not feel exposed or deserted.

 Teenagers are often very vulnerable when a school friend or family member dies.
 Attempts to appear 'grown up' in front of their peers, or their family, could leave them feeling isolated and without anyone to turn to.